Rudd-O/copperheados-build/README.md

 --------------------------------------------------------------------------

-Place those keys in the `keys/<product name>` folder under the job directory you created below the Jenkins `jobs` folder.
+Place those keys in the `keys/<PRODUCT_NAME>` folder under the job directory you created below the Jenkins `jobs` folder.
+You must create one set of keys per device.

 Ensure all files and folders under this job directory are owned by Jenkins and only readable by it.